 \subsubsection{Rician $K$-factor}

-The Rician $K$-factor quantifies the power ratio between the dominant (typically LoS) specular component and the scattered multipath components.
-Classically, $K$-factor characterizes narrowband temporal fading.
-In this work, however, we estimate it from the wideband channel by applying the method-of-moments estimator in \cite[Eq.~8--10]{Tang_Estimating_K-factor} to a single snapshot of the CTF $H(f)$ reconstructed from the extracted MPCs using \eqref{eq:ParametricModel}.
+The Rician $K$-factor classically quantifies the ratio between the dominant specular component and the diffuse multipath in a narrowband temporal-fading process.
+In this work, however, it is estimated from a single reconstructed wideband channel snapshot by applying the method-of-moments estimator in \cite[Eq.~(8)--(10)]{Tang_Estimating_K-factor} to the reconstructed CTF $H(f)$.
 Let $H_i$ denote the complex channel coefficient at the $i$th frequency sample.
-The first and second sample moments are computed as
+The first and second sample moments are